Heart rehabilitation program in Manchester, New Hampshire

 Keeping your heart health at the forefront, the specialists at Catholic Medical Center support your rehabilitation goals with personalized resources, such as nutrition counseling and supervised exercise classes.

-Rehabilitation can improve a variety of risk factors, particularly if you are recovering from a cardiac event or surgery.
-You may also benefit from our program if you are healthy but interested in prevention, or are experiencing any of the following:
+If you’re recovering from a cardiac event or surgery, rehabilitation can improve a variety of risk factors.
+You may also benefit from our program if you are healthy but interested in prevention, or if you’re experiencing any of the following:

 • Elevated cholesterol